Denver Union Station

 Project Completion: July 2014

-The Denver Union Station Redevelopment Project is one of the most comprehensive and ambitious transit-oriented developments currently being built in the U.S. and the first to receive LEED certification.
-The project has transformed 42 acres of former rail yards centered on historic Union Station into a model community of mixed-use development organized around a multi-modal transportation hub in an exemplary, sustainable urban environment.
+The Denver Union Station Redevelopment Project was one of the most comprehensive and ambitious transit-oriented developments built in the U.S. and the first to receive LEED certification.
+The project transformed 42 acres of former rail yards centered on historic Union Station into a model community of mixed-use development organized around a multi-modal transportation hub in an exemplary, sustainable urban environment.

 The Denver Union Station Project Authority (DUSPA), a consortium of the Regional Transportation District, City of Denver, Denver Regional Council of Governments, Colorado Department of Transportation and private citizens appointed by the Mayor, was faced with multiple private owners and nearly $481 million in infrastructure improvements that had to be coordinated and delivered on time and on budget in order to satisfy contractual requirements associated with private development and the construction of regional transit lines.